 “With over 85 years of experience and dedication to continuing education, we know what it takes to build a system for safe, efficient, and problem-free operation and always have the customer’s needs at the top of our list,” said Dave Schaefer, Chief Refrigeration Engineer, Chair of the IIAR Ammonia Research Foundation and IIAR Immediate Past-Chair.

-FOCUS ON STAINABILITY FROM START TO FINISH
+FOCUS ON SUSTAINABILITY FROM START TO FINISH

-SUSTAINABILITY, ECONOMY, SOCIETY and ENVIRONMENTOur customer’s journey throughout the project process is important to us.
+Our customer’s journey throughout the project process is important to us.
 The first step in this journey is to listen to our customer’s unique situations.
 We get to know their company, facility, and goals so we can help create a solution that is specifically tailored to their needs.
 This process includes asking questions that help us understand how sustainability may play a role in the new project.

 Through our engineering and virtual design and construction, we maximize our project efficiency and quality for the customer.
 Our engineers can design a system with awareness of space constraints and existing equipment or structural components while still making sure the system is functioning at a high level.
 Early design coordination efforts help to minimize costly onsite installation changes and provide our field and manufacturing teams with accurate information for the prefabrication, layout, and installation.
 This results in better control of materials, achieving our completion goal (or sooner) as well as potential cost savings for the customer as we can get them up and running faster.